bvdbos/com.lifx/README.md

-LIFX Wi-Fi light bulb app for Homey
+###LIFX app for Homey

-This application provides support for LIFX wi-fi light bulbs.
 Use this app to switch your lights on and off, control their hue, saturation, brightness and temperature.